singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 <Bla. bla bla - we will do this and that>

 #### 1. Install Nanoc.
-The following commands will install first *Nanoc* and second *adsf*, the latter is needed to view the page locally and the former is everything else.
+The following commands will install first Nanoc and second adsf, the latter is needed to view the page locally and the former is everything else.
 On the last line we install kramdown, though this is in fact an optional gem that will enable us to use markdown in the content, instead of HTML.

 Installing gems: